The construction of a simple circuit which mixes two sounds is explained in this article.

 where,

-- Av: This stands for the amplifiers voltage gain.
+- Av stands for the amplifiers voltage gain.

-It shows the ratio of the input voltage change (ΔVi) to the output voltage change (ΔVo).
+When comparing the input voltage change (ΔVi) to the output voltage change (ΔVo) it shows the ratio.

-The kind and arrangement of transistors utilized in the preamp determine the precise formula for determining gain.
+The kind and configuration of transistors in the preamp provides an exact process for calculating gain.

 Common Emitter (most common for audio preamps):